2 cloves minced garlic

 • Add meat and cook 3 -5 minutes

-• Spoon into serving bowls over rice.
+• Spoon into serving bowls over rice or rice noodles.

 • Top with chopped peanuts, onions, basil, cilantro.